victorchapa/auxita/README.md

 ### `npm install`

-Installs all the dependencies need it to run the app .\
+Installs all the dependencies need it to run the app.

 ### `npm start / npm run start`